cran-task-views/Bayesian/Bayesian.md

     linear models, partial linear additive models with/without shape restrictions, generalized linear additive models with/without shape restrictions, and density estimation model.
+-   `r pkg("spikeslab")` provides functions for prediction and variable selection using spike and slab regression.
+-   `r pkg("spikeSlabGAM")` implements Bayesian variable
+    selection, model choice, and regularized estimation in (geo-)additive mixed models for Gaussian, binomial, and Poisson responses.

 #### Spatial models
 -   `r pkg("CARBayes")` implements a class of univariate and multivariate spatial generalised linear mixed models for areal unit data, with inference in a Bayesian setting using Markov chain Monte Carlo (MCMC) simulation.
 Also, see `r pkg("CARBayesdata").`
 -   `r pkg("CARBayesST")`, which implements a class of univariate and multivariate spatio-temporal generalised linear mixed models for areal unit data, with inference in a Bayesian setting using Markov chain Monte Carlo (MCMC) simulation.
 -   `r pkg("CircSpaceTime")` implementation of Bayesian models for spatial and spatio-temporal interpolation of circular data using Gaussian Wrapped and Gaussian Projected distributions.
+-   The function `krige.bayes()` in the `r pkg("geoR")`
+    package performs Bayesian analysis of geostatistical data allowing specification of different levels of uncertainty in the model parameters.
+See the `r view("Spatial")` view for more information.
+-   `r pkg("spBayes")` provides R functions that fit Gaussian spatial process models for univariate as well as multivariate point-referenced data using MCMC methods.
+-   `r pkg("spTimer")` fits, spatially predict and temporally forecast large amounts of space-time data using Bayesian Gaussian Process Models, Bayesian Auto-Regressive (AR) Models, and Bayesian Gaussian Predictive Processes based AR Models.
+-   The `r pkg("tgp")` package implements Bayesian treed Gaussian process models: a spatial modeling and regression package providing fully Bayesian MCMC posterior inference for models ranging from the simple linear model, to nonstationary treed Gaussian process, and others in between.

 #### Survival models
 -   `r pkg("BayHaz")` contains a suite of R functions for Bayesian estimation of smooth hazard rates via Compound Poisson Process (CPP) priors.
+-   The `r pkg("BMA")` package has functions for Bayesian model averaging for linear models, generalized linear models, and survival models.
+The complementary package
+    `r pkg("ensembleBMA")` uses the
+    `r pkg("BMA")` package to create probabilistic forecasts of ensembles using a mixture of normal distributions.

 #### Time series models
 -   `r pkg("BaPreStoPro")` is a R package for Bayesian estimation and prediction for stochastic processes based on the Euler approximation.